LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/working-hours-management-best-practices.md

 This is a list of limitations when using the Working hours functionality via the API only.

 * **Workdays API:** Start date and its recurrence day must be on the same day of the week. e.g if the start date is May 1st and the recurrence is Wednesday, then you must make sure that May 1st is actually a Wednesday as well, otherwise - an event will be created for the date that was used as the start date (May 1st) and for all Wednesdays that follow.
-* Temp work around: When creating a workday item through the API, make sure the start date day is the same day of the week specified in the recurrence day.

-Planned fix date: October 31, 2018

 ## Best practices